nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `delete-b`

-Delete the specified buyer from the displayed buyer list.
+Function: Delete the specified buyer from the displayed buyer list.

 Format: `delete-b INDEX`